lightblue-platform/lightblue-docs-user/standards/json_schema.md

 #Tools

 ##Validation
 The best way to validate is to write a unit test, but sometimes you want to do a quick check.
-For those times you can use JSON Schema syntax validation.
+For those times you can use JSON Schema syntax validation[11].
 For example, validating the example schemas on this document was done in this online tool.

 ###Abstract Java Test Class
 Maven dependencies: